The Guianas Experience 2016

 We head south from Paramaribo by road to Atjoni, and then travel by boat to Anaula Nature Resort situated at the foot of the Ferulassi falls, passing various Maroon villages through breath-taking scenery, and the tempestuous Jaw Jaw rapids.
 On arrival we will take a dugout boat to an island in the Ferullasi rapids which has a sandy beach where we can relax, swim and enjoy a natural Jacuzzi.
 In the evening we head out on the river in search of Caiman.
 Overnight at Anaula Nature Resort.
 (BLD)

 The Maroon people are the descendants of former runaway slaves who fled the colonial plantations from the end of the 17th century onwards, for a better life in the interior.
 Most settled alongside rivers, some crossing into French Guyana and customs that they had brought with them from Africa remain largely free from outside influences.
 A visit to Maroon villages presents an utterly different side of Latin America that is rarely encountered by travellers.

 Day 13 – New Aurora

 Travel by boat to the village of New Aurora to learn about the customs and culture of the local Maroon groups.
-We then head to Gunsi to take a forest walk and learn about traditional medicinal uses of the plants here, and in the evening experience local culture in the form of Awasa and Bandamba dances.
-Overnight Anaula Nature Resort.
+We then head to Gunsi to take a forest walk and learn about the traditional medicinal uses of the plants here, and in the evening experience local culture in the form of Awasa and Bandamba dances.
+Overnight at Anaula Nature Resort.
 (BLD)

 Day 14 – Paramaribo

 This morning is free to relax or explore the surrounding area further.
 This afternoon we travel back to Paramaribo for our final night.
-Overnight Eco-Resort Inn.
+Overnight at Eco-Resort Inn.
 (BL)